About

 Images:

-I deliver guest lectures at academic institutions, including the Fashion Institute of Technology (FIT) and St. John’s University, where I share insights into my professional journey within the textile design world and how the creative process operates.
-I also offer custom speaking engagements for brands, professional organizations, creative teams, and cultural platforms seeking to deepen their understanding of textiles.
-These talks can be curated around specific themes to craft engaging moments of learning where context meets creativity and strategy.
+I deliver talks for industry podcasts and online resources, such as the Econyl Academy, sharing insights into textile science and sustainability.
+I also guest-lecture at academic institutions such as the Fashion Institute of Technology (FIT) and St. John’s University, where I discuss my professional journey in textile design and explore the creative process.
+I also offer custom speaking engagements for educational platforms, brands, and professional organizations seeking to deepen their understanding of textile science, sustainability, history, and related subjects.
+These sessions can be tailored around specific themes to create engaging learning experiences where textile knowledge, cultural context, and strategy intersect.

 Images: